hhursev/recipe-scrapers/docs/how-to-develop-scraper.md

 To develop the scraper for the website, first identify a recipe.
 This will be used to create the test case that will validate that the scraper is working correctly.

-Next, find out if the website supports [Recipe schema](https://schema.org/Recipe).
-If the website does support Recipe schema, this will make creating the scraper straightforward.
+Next, find out if the website supports [Recipe Schema](https://schema.org/Recipe).
+If the website does support Recipe Schema, this will make creating the scraper straightforward.
 If not, supporting the site will be more complex but still possible.

 ```python
 >>> from recipe_scrapers import scrape_me